salrashid123/tpm2_evp_sign_decrypt/README.md

 This is intended to run on a system with a TPM as well as the the openssl engine library installed.
 The TPM-based private key is generated directly using `tpm2tss-genkey` and from that, the openssl engine to surface the public part.
 The tpm2-tss-engine surfaces the OpenSSL constructs like `EVP_PKEY_RSA` so you can directly use that against the TPM

+Also included:
-Also included is a sample application that uses a Google Cloud ServiceAccount embedded within a TPM to sign a JWT.
-This JWT can then be used to access a google cloud resource.
+- `gcp_jwt_token`: application that uses a Google Cloud ServiceAccount embedded within a TPM to sign a JWT.
+This JWT can then be used to access a google cloud resource such as Pub/Sub
+- `gcp_oidc_token`: application that uses a Google Cloud ServiceAccount embedded within a TPM to sign a JWT and then exchange it for a Google Issued OIDC token.
+This oidc token can be used to authenticate against user-deployed resources behind Cloud Run, Cloud Functions, etc.  For more information, see [google-oidc-token](https://github.com/salrashid123/google_id_token)

 As its a basic helloworld app (and because i really don't know c, _caveat emptor_)